tsyrulb/joinjoy-matching/README.md

 - **Database Queries**: Ensuring efficient queries to Azure SQL and caching results in Redis improved performance.
 - **Semantic Recommendations**: Balancing semantic similarity, location, and user feedback required iterative refinement and testing.

-## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Adjust any details above to fit your exact setup, endpoints, environment variable names, and instructions.

 ## License